 Duffy makes use of several poetic techniques in ‘Parliament’.
 These include alliteration, enjambment, metaphor and personification.The first, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “magpie mocked” in line six and “written word” in line forty-six.

-Metaphor is a comparison that doesn’t use “like” or “as”.
+A metaphor is a comparison that doesn’t use “like” or “as”.
 It’s used to say that one thing is another, in order to create additional meaning or play into the poem’s larger themes.
-This entire piece, with the references to birds, is an extended metaphor for Parliament, the cacophony of opinions leading the an entirely inadequate and disastrous to the climate crisis (as seen through the different sounds the birds make) and inability to listen to one another.
+This entire piece, with the references to birds, is an extended metaphor for Parliament, the cacophony of opinions leading the an entirely inadequate and disastrous to the climate crisis (as seen through the different sounds the birds make) and the inability to listen to one another.

 Personification occurs when a poet imbues a non-human creature or object with human characteristics.
 Throughout ‘Parliament’ the birds are personified, they are given the ability to speak, make arguments, and embody other character traits of squabbling human beings.